DLAC Sessions:

 • Panel Discussion (2 to 3 segments) – After short introductory statements on the panel topic, a moderator will lead a discussion with the panelists on the topic, encouraging the attendees to pose questions.
 Panel discussions must be interactive between panel members and the audience and not a set of individual presentations.
 The preferred panel discussion provides panelists with a variety of perspectives on a topic from multiple schools/organizations.
 (The Program Committee can assist in finding other panelists as needed.)

 • Workshops (3 segments) – This session provides an opportunity to explore a topic in depth.
 It is expected that the workshop will have various interactive components.
-While, generally speaking, sessions are limited to 75 minutes in length, workshops may propose a longer time period that would span more than one break-out session.
-The workshop session type is not meant to be a traditional conference break-out sessions.
+DLAC is not looking for traditional conference sessions.
+Please do not select Workshop as a way of getting the time for a traditional conference session.
 These must be interactive sessions, engaging all participants in activities and discussions to take a deeper experiential dive into a topic.